Rdawson96/usa-landmark-quiz/README.md

   - Value Added: Provides feedback to users on their quiz performance, motivating them to improve their knowledge and potentially replay the quiz.

 - **Play Again Button:**
-  - Feature: Button labeled "Play Again."
+  - Feature: Button labelled "Play Again."
   - Value Added: Enables users to restart the quiz immediately, encouraging repeat engagement and allowing them to further test their knowledge of USA landmarks.

-### General Features
+- **Go to Home Page Button:**
+  - Feature: Button labelled "Go to Home Page."
+  - Value Added: Enables users to got back to the Home Page, encouraging repeat engagement and allowing them to further test their knowledge of USA landmarks.

 ## Frameworks and Programs Used